DanEdens/mac_dive_vimrc/README.md

 # vimrc

 My personal vim setup.
-Some of the keybinds only work on MacOS
+Some of the keybinds only work on MacOS but I'll update them when I have time.

 This is primarily for my own personal use when I'm active on a new machine but you are welcome to steal it.